ivokabel/ivokabel.github.io/_drafts/2018-01-10-chapter-2-smooth-refraction-approximation-layered-model.md

 One way of obtaining the correct form of a BSDF under a smooth refractive interface its to re-formulate the inner layer BSDF as a function of (non-refracted) incoming and outgoing directions of the whole model $\omega_{i}$ and $\omega_{o}$ rather than *as a function* of refracted directions $\omega_{i}^{\prime}$ and $\omega_{o}^{\prime}$:

-*[?image? #RefrBsdfGeomPlain: Basic geometry of a BSDF under a smooth refractive interface.]*
+*[image #RefrBsdfGeomPlain: Basic geometry of a BSDF under a smooth refractive interface.]*

 In other words: we want to see how the layer behaves to the rendered (e.g path-tracer) which doesn't know about the internal mechanics of the model (refractions, reflections, attenuations, etc.) and regards the evaluated BSDF as a black box.